top of page

 • Helping someone to achieve their aims through connecting with the right services, agencies, etc.

-• Lack of confidence may prevent us from speaking out.
+• Lack of confidence which may prevent us from speaking out.

-• Feeling over-emotional when speaking, may put us off advocating for ourselves or the person we care for.
+• Finding out emotions come out when we are speaking may put us off advocating for ourselves or the person we care for.

-• We may have our own learning disability, anxieties, or Mental Health condition, meaning we lack our own capacity to advocate for ourselves or others
+• We may have our own learning disability, anxieties, or Mental Health condition, meaning we struggle to advocate for ourselves or others.

-• Spoken English may be difficult if it is not our first language, or because official language or jargon makes it harder to understand.
+• Spoken English may be challenging if it is not our first language, or because official language or jargon makes it harder to understand.

-• We may feel we have a lack of knowledge or understanding of the issues or disability
+• We may feel we have a lack of knowledge or understanding of the challenges or processes around an issue.

-• or a lack of clarity around the rights or entitlements of ourselves or the person we care for
+• We may lack clarity around the rights or entitlements for ourselves or the person we care for.

 • We may have a difficult relationship with the person we care for, making advocating for them difficult emotionally for us.

-• When important decisions are involved and negotiations with other agencies are necessary.
+• When important decisions are involved and negotiations with professionals or authority figures are needed.

 • If we need to raise a complaint or go to tribunal.